 L: That's a good point especially because the Supreme Court often consolidates cases that have a similar Constitutional question or concern.
 So like the contraceptive mandate part of Obamacare was under review this term and they consolidated eight cases that dealt with the same issue.
 So it's important to realize that even though somebody's name is in the case title, they might not be the best person to put a face on the story.

-J: Some tips for court reporting would definitely be: know the case and all of the facts of the case, understand legal jargon, understand how the court handles specific types of cases.
+J: Some tips for court reporting would be: know the case and all of the facts of the case, understand legal jargon, understand how the court handles specific types of cases.
 A grand jury is very different from a regular trial.
 Where it is in the Supreme Court process can significantly differ.

 Google's $2.7 Billion Fine, Antitrust, and Tech's Ever-Changing Landscape